aouyar/PyMunin/README.markdown

 * The _pymunin_ module _(./plugins/pymunin)_ implements the base classes for developing Munin plugins.
-* The plugin logic is implemented in the plugin scripts in _/pymunin_.
+* The plugin logic is implemented in the plugin scripts in _./plugins_.
 * The actual data retrieval logic is separated from the plugins to facilitate code reuse.
 Individual modules in the directory _./pysysinfo_ implement classes for getting the monitoring data and returning them in dictionary objects.
-  The separation of the data retrieval logic should facilitate the use of the same code in other monitoring solution.
+  The separation of the data retrieval logic should facilitate the use of the same code in other monitoring solutions.

 Although the solution is focused on implementing _Multigraph Plugins_ the module also supports simple single graph plugins.